Long Bridge (Potomac River): Construction

 In 1899, the Pennsylvania Railroad, owner of the Baltimore and Potomac Railroad (B&P) Company and thus the bridge, began to push Congress to authorize a replacement of the 1872 Long Bridge with one that would eliminate some of its well-documented problems.
 They wanted one high enough for sailing vessels to pass beneath, that could serve multiple carriers and end the problems caused by freshets.
 They also wanted a second bridge for non-rail traffic.
 The new bridge they proposed would enter the city on a viaduct and, with a tunnel under Virginia Avenue, eliminate all grade-crossings as well as connect to a new Union Station.
 A February 12, 1901, act of Congress authorized the construction of the new double-track railroad bridge and an adjacent Highway Bridge.
 (The act also led to the creation of the McMillan Plan of 1902 and Union Station completed in 1907.)
 In April 1902 the B&P submitted plans for the railroad bridge to the Secretary of War and the board of engineers overseeing the project which were approved later that year.
-Also in 1902, the B&P merged with the and Philadelphia, Wilmington and Baltimore to form the Philadelphia, Baltimore and Washington Railroad.
+Also in 1902, the B&P merged with the Pennsylvania Railroad and the Philadelphia, Wilmington and Baltimore Railroad to form the Philadelphia, Baltimore and Washington Railroad.

 Work on the new Railroad Bridge, a Pratt through-truss swing bridge, began in the spring of 1902, cost $750,000 and lasted more than 2 years.
 The new bridge opened on August 28, 1904, about 150 feet (45 m) upriver from the old bridge.
 The two-track bridge contained girders recycled from the PRR's Lower Trenton Bridge across the Delaware River and was painted a bright red.
 It was 2528.5 ft long (about 450 ft longer than the 1872 Bridge), consisted of eleven spans on twelve stone piers and sat 27 ft above the water line.
 It created a wider channel, 100 ft wide, on both sides of the pivot than the old bridge did.
 In the early years, the bridge was often referred to as the "Railroad Bridge" to distinguish it from "Highway Bridge".
 It was also sometimes known as the "14th Street Railroad Bridge".